n8willis/opentype-shaping-documents/opentype-shaping-use.md

 #### 3.3: Applying the basic orthographic features from GSUB ####

-The basic orthographic step applies substitution features using the rules in the font's GSUB table.
-In preparation for this stage, glyph sequences should be tagged for possible application of GSUB features.
+The basic orthographic step applies substitution features using the rules in the font's <abbr>GSUB</abbr> table.
+In preparation for this stage, glyph sequences should be tagged for possible application of <abbr>GSUB</abbr> features.

-The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the GSUB table in the font.
+The order in which these features are applied is not canonical; they should be applied in the order in which they appear in the <abbr>GSUB</abbr> table in the font.

 	rkrf